eos/eos/doc/basics.rst

 The variable ``parameters`` now contains all of your parameters.
 You can use ``display(parameters)`` to see the full list, which is rather lengthy.
-Let’s have a look at something more manageable: the parameters for the muon mass:
+Let’s have a look at something more manageable: the parameter for the muon mass:

 .. code:: ipython3